-- Cash flows are forecasted for each vessel individually, taking into consideration the remaining useful lifetime of the vessel. - In 2012 income from reefer ships is calculated based on the preliminary data of the 1st quarter 2012 and on the current expected trends of shipment prices.
-In 2012 the projected income equivalents for reefer vessels exceed the average income equivalents of these vessels for the 1st quarter by 15%.
-Income from container vessels for 2012 is calculated based on the existing affreightment agreements.
-Income from the reefer vessels remains of the same level over the remaining expected period.
-The management is of the opinion that the growing container transportation market has further growth potential, therefore the income from container ships during the period 2013-2021 is being conservatively increased by 2% per year. - The residual value of a vessel is determined as a scrap value at the end of the useful lifetime of the vessel. - In 2012 the vessel costs (except for class inspection related costs) are calculated based on actually incurred vessel costs in 2011.
-Costs remain at the same level until the end of the forecasted period. - Costs incurred in relation to vessel class surveys over the total expected period compose fixed amounts that are expected and pursued.
-The management is planning to significantly decrease these costs by optimizing technical maintenance of the vessels.
-In 2011 the average repair cost per dock decreased by 22%, compared to 2010.
-This was achieved due to higher volume of self-repair works, performed by the Company's mobile repair teams and the vessel crews. - No additional investments related to vessels are planned, except for vessel maintenance costs. - No assessment of contingent costs, related to repair of vessels etc., is being performed during the forecast period.
+- The residual value of a vessel is determined as a scrap value at the end of the useful lifetime of the vessel. - For 2013 the vessels' costs (except for class inspection related costs) are calculated on the basis of actually incurred vessels' costs in 2012.
+According to Drewry maritime research, an increase of 2% p.a. is forecast.
+As from 2016, costs remain at the same level until the end of the forecasted period. - Costs incurred in relation to vessel class surveys over the total expected period compose fixed amounts that are expected and pursued.
+In the last years the Company was able to reduce these costs by optimizing technical maintenance of the vessels.
+This was achieved due to higher volume of selfrepair works, performed by the Company's mobile repair teams and the vessel crews. - No additional investments related to vessels are planned, except for vessel maintenance costs. - No assessment of contingent costs, related to repair of vessels etc., is being performed during the forecast period.